-(1) All typewritten documentary evidence including reduced-size copies of conceptual plans, development plans, landscape plans, and site plans must conform to the standard 8.5 x 11-inch lettersized pages on a size 12 font or larger.
-Each page must be serially numbered and double-spaced.

-- (2) All printed and typewritten documentary evidence in excess of five pages tendered by a party shall not be considered by the board unless such documentary evidence is submitted to the board administrator no later than 10 days prior to the scheduled hearing date at which the matter is to be considered.
-Upon oral request made by the party at the scheduled hearing, a panel of the board may, for good cause, suspend the operation of this rule and consider the excluded evidence or postpone the hearing on the application to a date certain to allow the panel sufficient time to consider the tendered evidence prior to the next scheduled hearing date. - (3) For purposes of this subsection, DOCUMENTARY EVIDENCE means anything printed, or written on paper, or digital document and relied upon to record or prove something. [, but] This term does not include signed petitions, or PowerPoint or slide shows offered during a presentation [shall not be considered documentary evidence]. - (4) For purposes of this subsection, PARTY means the applicant or any person or entity that appears in favor of or against the request.
+- (1) [All typewritten documentary evidence including reduced-size copies of conceptual plans, development plans, landscape plans, and site plans must conform to the standard 8.5 x 11-inch letter-sized pages on a size 12 font or larger.
+Each page must be serially numbered and double-spaced. - (2)] All printed and typewritten documentary evidence in excess of five pages tendered by a party shall not be considered by the board unless such documentary evidence is submitted to the board administrator no later than 10 days prior to the scheduled hearing date at which the matter is to be considered.
+Upon oral request made by the party at the scheduled hearing, a panel of the board may, for good cause, suspend the operation of this rule and consider the excluded evidence or postpone the hearing on the application to a date certain to allow the panel sufficient time to consider the tendered evidence prior to the next scheduled hearing date. - (2[3]) For purposes of this subsection, DOCUMENTARY EVIDENCE means anything printed, written on paper, or a digital document and relied upon to record or prove something.
+This term does not include signed petitions or PowerPoints or slide shows offered during a presentation for purposes of submitted evidence limitations. - (3[4]) For purposes of this subsection, PARTY means the applicant or any person or entity that appears in favor of or against the request.